bad64/OpenFightStick/Chimera/README.md

 	- Not an endorsement, but I use PolyMaker's PolyTerra PLA line for my builds (matte rules !).
 You can make the contrast even more striking by having one filament matte and the other glossy
 - A Brook board of your choosing (or GP2040 board if you can grab one where you live, even better)
 - Cables and wires to connect the above to the rest of the hardware (usually a USB B to A and a wire harness)
+	- **The 20pin Brook harness is mandatory if you mount the board to the underside of the top right panel.** If you don't you can use the 20 pin terminals just fine, otherwise you may need a riser
 - One Neutrik USB A to B connector
 - 2 M3x40 screws and matching nuts to mount the Neutrik connector (head to taste; I like machine head for that purpose)
 - 5 24mm arcade buttons for START, SELECT and HOME, L3 and R3
 - (OPTIONAL) Four extra nuts and button or machine head screws to mount the Brook board to the top plate (you don't *need* to but it's always a plus)
+- Glue, or if you're extra paranoid, two part epoxy
 - (OPTIONAL) 20mm rocker switches (one SPST for the tournament lock, one SPDT for the LS/DP/RS switch)

 For the joystick based top left halves **except the American one**: